PanKhaiBing/Bank_Telemarketing_Campaign_Analysis/README.md

 ## Folder Structure
 - `data/`: Contains the telemarketing campaign dataset.
 - `scripts/`: Python scripts for preprocessing, modelling, visualization and helper functions.
-- `main.py`: Main script to execute the workflow.
+- `scripts/main`: Main script to execute the workflow.

 ## How to Run
+1. Change the file path in main, preprocessing and visualization scripts accordingly.
-1. Run the main script with VS code: `python telemarketing.py`
+2. Run the main script with VS code: `python main.py`

 ## Results
 - Data Cleaning and Data Imputation.